rpurinton/feud/CONTEXT.md

 ## Technical Architecture

-- **App.php:** Single instance, handles Discord I/O, shuttles messages via RabbitMQ.
+- **Main Bot:** Single instance built with discord.js, handles Discord I/O.
-- **Inbox.php:** Multiple worker instances, each with its own event loop, consuming from the queue and running game logic.
+- **Workers:** Multiple worker instances process game logic and answer judging.
 - **Game Timer:** Only the worker that processed the last correct answer runs the timer (blocking sleep/check loop).
 If the worker crashes, the timer is reset by the next correct answer.

 ---